 “But for these experiences, it would just be stories we read from the Bible, and that’s the case almost all the time in our ministry,” she said.
 “The acts we experience as we serve the people confirm the stories in the Bible as we read them.”

-Clara is currently pursuing a D.Min. at Asbury Seminary and expects to graduate in 2019.
-As part of her dissertation project, she is organizing leadership training and discipleship for college students.
+Clara graduated with her D.Min. from Asbury Seminary in 2019.
+As part of her dissertation project, she organized leadership training and discipleship for college students.

 Prepare for the Call

 Learn more about how Asbury Seminary can help prepare you for your call.
 Fill out the form below to get started!